DHTMLX/docs-suite/docs/treegrid/configuration.md

 ### Setting type of column editor

-You can specify the way of editing the cells of a Grid column depending on its content as simple inputs, select controls or date pickers.
+You can specify the way of editing the cells of a TreeGrid column depending on its content.
 The type of the used editor can be defined either by the **editorType** or via the **type** property of a column.

 There are several types of column editors:

 - **input** - an editor for cells with a simple text (the default one, unless a column has **type:"date"**)